April 12, 2022

 - Formally, the bride is presented using her first and middle names, and the groom using his full name (and title if applicable).

-- *In same sex couples, some opt to do alphabetically, otherwise sometimes one just looks better visually being first or second.
+- *In couples that may not have "the bride", some opt to do alphabetically, otherwise sometimes one just looks better visually being first or second.